From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Methods

-The presented model architecture results from extensive optimization utilizing a mesh adaptive direct search using the Nomad library~\cite{nomad4paper}, as well as numerous additional manual adjustments.
-Altogether, our model contains over 8 million trainable parameters and was trained incrementally on nearly 3 million simulated images, with a 25\% validation set split.
+The presented model architecture configurations result from extensive manual optimization across the device-agnostic regime.
+Each model was trained incrementally on approximately 3 million simulated low-resolution images, with a 25\% validation set split.
 Incremental learning techniques gradually present the training data to the network.
 These techniques involve training the model using randomly generated data, which are continuously replaced with newly generated samples throughout the training process~\cite{vandeVen2022}.
-The level of network complexity and dataset size is unprecedented in the field of emitter reconstruction and localization.
-Nevertheless, the model remains relatively modest compared to modern large language models, suggesting further potential to integrate additional model features by increasing complexity.
+The level of network complexity and dataset size exceeds the conventional algorithms in the field of emitter reconstruction and localization.
+Nevertheless, the model remains relatively modest compared to modern large language models, allowing additional potential for improvement, including larger upsampling.
+Unfortunately, our ability to further increase model complexity is limited by the computational resources available to us.

 The training of the DAMN model follows the backpropagation algorithm, which computes the gradient of the loss function with respect to each weight in the network using the chain rule.
 We use a mean squared error (MSE) loss, calculated between the predicted $I_1$ and target $I_2$ images and averaged over a batch of data samples.
 Given a set of two-dimensional image pairs, we calculate the loss as